subhashydv/subhashydv.github.io/content/posts/kotlin.md

 ```
 where in java, you need to specify the data type of the variable which can make your code more verbose.

-similarly for class we don't need to explicitly add getter and setters for fields
+similarly for class we don't need to explicitly add constructor

 ```
 // kotlin